SlumBank.com

 Now tap a few screens and throw a nice DeFi banking app on there.
 They don’t know and don’t care who or where you are.
 If the color of your crypto is orange, you may just be in business.

 Slow as ever, legacy finance is now finally seeing that the gauntlet on this has been thrown down.
 What they have yet to realize is that the window for response has already passed.
-As of the first year of the COVID-19 pandemic, they’re serving their notice!
+As of the first year of the COVID-19 pandemic, they served their notice!

 Styling the Slum Bank brand

-As a brand proposition, the imagery and associations of SlumBank.com is as good as you can get for such a financially liberating endeavor.
+As a brand proposition, the imagery and associations of SlumBank.com is set up for a financially liberating endeavor.

 Or, as Einstein (is said to have) put it: